-52 Artists: Revisiting a Feminist Milestone celebrates the fifty-first anniversary of the historic exhibition Twenty Six Contemporary Women Artists, curated by Lucy R. Lippard and presented at The Aldrich Contemporary Art Museum in 1971.
+52 Artists: A Feminist Milestone celebrates the fifty-first anniversary of the historic exhibition Twenty Six Contemporary Women Artists, curated by Lucy R. Lippard and presented at The Aldrich Contemporary Art Museum in 1971.
 52 Artists will showcase work by the artists included in the original 1971 exhibition, alongside a new roster of twenty-six female identifying or nonbinary emerging artists, tracking the evolution of feminist art practices over the past five decades.
 52 Artists will encompass the entirety of the Museum (approx. 8,000 sq. ft)—the first exhibition to do so in The Aldrich’s new building which was inaugurated in 2004.

 The artists whose work was presented in the original 1971 exhibition are: Cecile Abish (b.
 1926), Alice Aycock (b.
 1946), Cynthia Carlson (b.
 1942), Sue Ann Childress* (b.
 1947), Glorianna Davenport* (b.
 1944), Susan Hall (b.
 1943), Mary Heilmann (b.
 1940), Audrey Hemenway (1930-2008), Laurace James (b.
-1936), Mablen Jones (b.
-1943), Carol Kinne (1942-2016), Christine Kozlov (1945-2005), Brenda Miller (b.
+1936), Mablen Jones (1943-2021), Carol Kinne (1942-2016), Christine Kozlov (1945-2005), Brenda Miller (b.
 1941), Mary Miss (b.
 1944), Dona Nelson (b.
 1947), Louise Parks* (b.
 1944), Shirley Pettibone (1936-2011), Howardena Pindell (b.
 1943), Adrian Piper (b.
 1948), Sylvia Plimack Mangold (b.
 1938), Reeva Potoff (b.
 1941), Paula Tavins (1936-2019), Merrill Wagner (b.
 1935), Grace Bakst Wapner (b.
 1934), Jackie Winsor (b.
-1941), Barbara Zucker (b.
+1941), and Barbara Zucker (b.
 1940).
 All but three of the original twenty-six artists will have work included in 52 Artists. (*These artists are not participating.)

 On view at The Aldrich from April 18 to June 13, 1971, Twenty Six Contemporary Women Artists was organized by writer, art critic, activist, and curator Lucy R. Lippard.
 She viewed curating this landmark exhibition as an activist gesture.
 In its catalogue, she states: “I took on this show because I knew there were many women artists whose work was as good or better than that currently being shown, but who, because of the prevailingly discriminatory policies of most galleries and museums, can rarely get anyone to visit their studios or take them as seriously as their male counterparts.”
 With this exhibition, Lippard arguably founded feminist curatorial practice in this country.